OKAY…. WHAT DAY IS IT?

 Are you the type of employee that would go for team lunches, drinks after work, dinner with your friends?
-We should try to keep socially connected, whether that be through on online meeting room, social media group video , interactive quizzes or even our virtual classrooms with professional delegates.
-But be careful not to overindulge on technology, give yourself time to reflect and plan your day, otherwise before you know it, you may have spent a couple of hours online rather than doing something beneficial and productive.
+We should try to keep socially connected, whether that be through an online meeting room, social media group video, interactive quizzes or even our virtual classrooms with professional delegates.
+But be careful not to overindulge in technology, give yourself time to reflect and plan your day, otherwise before you know it, you may have spent a couple of hours online rather than doing something beneficial and productive.

 LET’S GET PHYSICAL

-Exercise keeps you healthy, but did you know it can also increase your productivity?
-You could channel that energy into your work (and into waking up early in the morning and being pro-active).
-It improves your mental capacity, because you’re more likely not to feel lazy as physical activity reduces fatigue.
+One of the most commons tips you hear!
+Exercise and being active keeps you healthy, but did you know it can also increase your productivity?
+You could channel that energy into your work (and into waking up early in the morning and being proactive).
+It improves your mental capacity because you’re more likely not to feel lazy as physical activity reduces fatigue.
 Then that way, you are unlikely to binge-watch on Netflix all day.